Okoro, Doughty help No. 16 Auburn hold off Iowa State

 Rasir Bolton overcame foul trouble to score a game-high 23 points and Tyrese Haliburton and Terrence Lewis added 12 each for Iowa State.

-Auburn led by double digits for most of the final 30 minutes but the Cyclones never really went away and got within 78-74 when Bolton hit a 3-pointer and then one of two free throws with 28.1 seconds left.
-Okoro sealed the win for Auburn with a pair of free throws with 9.1 seconds remaining.
+Auburn led by double digits for most of the final 30 minutes but the Cyclones never really went away and got within 78-74 when Bolton hit a 3-pointer, then 1 of 2 free throws with 28.1 seconds left.
+Okoro sealed the win for Auburn with two free throws with 9.1 seconds remaining.

 The Cyclones whittled that gap down to 57-50 with a 13-2 run, but free throws by Okoro and Doughty put the Tigers back up by double digits before the Cyclones staged their late rally.